mongodb/chatbot/chat-server/README.md

 npm run test
 ```

-## Linting
+## Linting & Formatting

-We use `eslint` for linting and `prettier` for formatting. `prettier` is configured to run on lint, so feel free to just use:
+We use `eslint` for linting and `prettier` for formatting.

+To lint the code and find any warnings or errors, run:

 ```
 npm run lint
 ```

-If there are errors flagged through `prettier`, use:
+To format the code, run:

 ```
-npm run format:fix
+npm run format
 ```